 Roots of OpenVPN

 One of the reasons OpenVPN is popular is the fact that it supports all the major operating systems, including the expected desktop platforms of Windows, macOS and Linux, as well as the mobile platforms of Android and iOS.
-It also supports the less common platforms of FreeBSD, QNX, Solaris, Maemo, and Windows Mobile.
+It also supports the less common platforms of FreeBSD, QNX, Solaris, Maemo, Windows Mobile and ChromeOS.

 The whole point of a VPN security protocol is to provide a high level of security, and OpenVPN excels at this.
-It features up to 256-bit encryption via OpenSSL, a widely deployed software library to secure communications across networks.
-OpenSSL supports conventional encryption in Static Key Mode via pre-shared keys (PSK), and also public key security via client and server certificates.
+It includes 256-bit encryption (though the number of bits can be configured at any time by the server operator) via OpenSSL, a widely deployed software library to secure communications across networks.
+OpenSSL supports encryption in Static Key Mode via pre-shared keys (PSK), and also public key security via client and server certificates.
 OpenVPN features not only state of the art security, but it’s also highly adaptable via third-party software.

 In fact, there are commercial OpenVPN providers that take the OpenVPN protocol, and turn it into a VPN client for their users.
-An example of this is PrivateTunnel, a branded VPN that comes directly from the folks at OpenVPN, including James Yonan, who is also a founder of PrivateTunnel (and its CTO).
+An example of this is OpenVPN's consumer VPN PrivateTunnel that comes directly from the folks at OpenVPN, including James Yonan, who is also a founder of PrivateTunnel (and its CTO).

 TCP and UDP